jelupuru/asset-management-system/README.md

 Our [blog](https://www.nocobase.com/en/blog/timeline) is regularly updated with release notes and provides a weekly summary.

-## What is NocoBase
+## What is AMS-GHMC

 NocoBase is a scalability-first, open-source no-code development platform.
-Instead of investing years of time and millions of dollars in research and development, deploy NocoBase in a few minutes and you'll have a private, controllable, and extremely scalable no-code development platform!
+Instead of investing years of time and millions of dollars in research and development, deploy AMS-GHMC in a few minutes and you'll have a private, controllable, and extremely scalable no-code development platform!

 Homepage:
 https://www.nocobase.com/